vaishnavi31/Product-purchase-detection/README.md

 Feedback Loop Effectiveness: The model's ability to learn from new data and improve over time in terms of accuracy and adaptability.

+## Phase2 Deliverable

+**S3 Data Storage:**

+**Data Exploration for Insight and Pre-processing:**

+We make use of AWS Glue for ETL Transformations **Pre-processing**
+1. Stop words removal
+2. convert text to lowercase
+3. Tokenization - textbreakdown
+4. Extract single item_name clearly

+Transformations
+1. Number of questions for each product
+2. Calculate average gap in hours for different product categories or titles.
+3. Compute descriptive statistics for the gap in hours, such as mean, median, and standard deviation, to understand the central tendency and variability.

+Visualizations
+1. Number of questions vs asin
+2. avg hours diff vs product_asin
+3. label distribution vs asin

+**AWS Glue ETL Job:**

+**AWS Pipeline:**